-The Idaho Foodbank is the largest distributor of emergency free food in the state, with warehouses in Boise, Lewiston, and Pocatello.
+The Idaho Foodbank is the largest provider of free food assistance in the state, with warehouses in Boise, Lewiston, and Pocatello.

 We help Idaho children, seniors and families struggling with hunger and food insecurity.

 Free food assistance is coodinated through our statewide partner network, which consists of nearly 210 charitable organizations that include shelters, church pantries, senior centers, community kitchens and group homes.